01 of 09

 The Cuisine of the Piedmont Region

-Of the various Italian regional cuisines, the Piemonte (Piedmont) region's is one of the most multifaceted.
-On the one hand, the region was ruled by the future Kings of Italy, who enjoyed extremely refined dishes at court.
-A meal at a good Piemontese restaurant today will begin with a long series of antipasti, which may include, among other things, chopped raw beef with shaved white truffles (in season), creamy cheese tarts, a vegetable flan, and a delicate salad.
-These may be followed by agnolotti, stuffed pasta seasoned with the drippings from a roast, or risotto (Aborio rice is Piemontese), or tajarin—egg noodles seasoned with meat sauce or butter and shaved truffles—followed by a rich main course along the lines of brasato al Barolo, beef braised in Barolo wine.
+Of Italy's regional cuisines, the Piemonte (Piedmont) is one of the most multifaceted.
+The region was ruled by the future Kings of Italy, who enjoyed extremely refined dishes at court.
+A meal at a good Piemontese restaurant today typically begins with a long series of antipasti, which may include chopped raw beef with shaved white truffles (in season), creamy cheese tarts, vegetable flan, and a delicate salad.
+These may be followed by agnolotti, stuffed pasta seasoned with the drippings from a roast, or risotto (arborio rice is Piemontese), or tajarin—egg pasta seasoned with meat sauce or butter and shaved truffles—followed by a rich main course along the lines of brasato al Barolo, a pot roast-styled dish of beef braised in Barolo wine.

-Desserts are equally elegant, like panna cotta or hazelnut cake.
-With your coffee, you may have Gianduiotti, creamy candies made from a chocolate-hazelnut paste, a specialty of Torino's chocolatiers.
+Desserts are equally elegant, such as panna cotta or hazelnut cake.
+With your coffee, you may have gianduiotti, creamy candies made from a chocolate-hazelnut paste, a specialty of Turin's chocolatiers.

-At the other end of the spectrum, there is a rich peasant tradition with much earthier dishes, including the extraordinarily garlicky bagna cauda, ravioli in Barbera wine (in the province of Alessandria), and bollito misto, a selection of boiled meats and vegetables for which Piemonte's crown princes were known to sneak out of court.
+At the other end of the spectrum, there is a rich tradition with much simpler, peasant-style dishes, including the extraordinarily garlicky bagna cauda, ravioli in Barbera wine (in the province of Alessandria), and bollito misto, a selection of boiled meats and vegetables for which Piemonte's crown princes were known to sneak out of court.

 04 of 09